sepen/vimtogo/README.md

 git diff master
 ```

-To discard your local changes on a file (or files)
+To discard changes on a file
 ```
-git checkout master README.md vimtogo
+git checkout master vimtogo/vimrc
 ```